BOH

 About Bank of Hawaii Corporation

-https://www.boh.comBank of Hawaii Corporation operates as the bank holding company for Bank of Hawaii that provides various financial products and services in Hawaii, Guam, and other Pacific Islands.
-It operates in three segments: Consumer Banking, Commercial Banking, and Treasury and Other.
+https://www.boh.comBank of Hawaii Corporation (BOH) functions as the holding company for Bank of Hawaii, delivering a comprehensive array of financial products and services across Hawaii, Guam, and the broader Pacific Islands.
+Its operations are organized into three primary divisions: Consumer Banking, Commercial Banking, and Treasury and Other.

 Income Statement